A38 Saltash Tunnel technology upgrade

 The feedback we’ve gathered is helping to shape how we deliver this complex and extensive programme of work, while minimising the impact on the local community and everyone who uses the tunnel.

-Please note: All enquiries should be directed to National Highways, and not to Tamar Bridge, which is independently owned and operated by Cornwall Council and Plymouth City Councils.
+Please note: all enquiries should be directed to National Highways, and not to Tamar Bridge which is independently owned and operated by Cornwall Council and Plymouth City Councils.

 Project information